Skip to main content

 Do I need to worry about projector connectivity?

 Projectors these days usually come with a healthy number of ports to connect Blu-ray players, gaming consoles, and streaming devices.
-These are usually critical, even if the projector has a built-in smart TV interface.
+These are usually critical, even if the projector has a built-in smart TV interface, such as Google TV or Android TV.
 These interfaces are usually clunky and outdated, so you’ll always have a better experience connecting an external media device.

 You will also want to make sure the projector has audio-out jacks or HDMI eARC.
 Projector speakers are usually weak, if they have speakers at all.
 To get the best experience, you’ll want to connect a soundbar or home theater system.